-Water samples will be taken from twenty seven sites within the Ellen Brook catchment ().
-These sites have been selected to be representative of a particular part of the catchment; to determine their relative nutrient and metal contribution to the Ellen Brook; and whether they are situated upstream or downstream of potentially high impact land uses or of likely contaminant sources. lists the EBN sampling sites by site number, site name and relative waterway component.
+Water samples will be taken from twenty seven sites within the Ellen Brook catchment (Error!
+Reference source not found.).
+These sites have been selected to be representative of a particular part of the catchment; to determine their relative nutrient and metal contribution to the Ellen Brook; and whether they are situated upstream or downstream of potentially high impact land uses or of likely contaminant sources.
+Error!
+Reference source not found. lists the EBN sampling sites by site number, site name and relative waterway component.
 Site location is also provided using street names, northings and eastings.
 It should be noted that GIS coordinates for Nutrient Outflow (EBN15) were changed in 2010 due to works undertaken by the Swan River Trust's Drainage Nutrient Intervention Program (DNIP).
 The installation of a bund and native vegetation filter has caused the original sampling point to be shifted a few metres further east, this continues indefinately.